abhinavmish96/NODE_COURSE/6_Routing_Serving_Middleware/readme.md

         npm install connect</pre>
     - Connect is, in actuality, a framework in which you can use one or more middleware applications.

+### Routers

+- Routers accept something from one source and forward it to another.
+Typically what’s forwarded is a data packet, but at the application level, it can also be a resource request.
+- In Node, the primary use for a router is to extract the information we need from a URI —usually using some pattern—and to use that information to trigger the right process, passing the extracted information to the process.

+### Proxies

+-